 The cluster-based approach identifies activity centers in a study area with spatial clustering of activities and uses them as travel market baskets.
-The rationale is that, when properly identified, these activity centers represent common destinations for various types of trips and keeping track of the transportation costs accessing these destinations in the baskets could serve as a measure for the performance of transportation and land use systems.
-This approach needs to balance the tradeoffs between computational complexities, data requirements and accurately capturing activity centers (i.e. for employment, recreation and shopping), the following spatial clustering approaches present alternatives to the identification of trip destinations that form transportation market baskets.
+The rationale is that, when properly identified, these activity centers represent common destinations for various types of trips, and keeping track of the transportation costs of accessing these destinations could measure the performance of transportation and land use systems.
+This approach needs to balance the tradeoffs among computational complexities, data requirements and accurately capturing activity centers (i.e. for employment, recreation and shopping).
+The following spatial clustering approaches present alternatives to the identification of trip destinations that form transportation market baskets.

-3.1.3.1 Center Business district (CBD)
+3.1.3.1 Central Business district (CBD)

-For this methodology, a mono-centric city is assumed in which CBD (or TAZ which contain the CBD) is where all employment opportunities, entertainment and shopping options are concentrated (Anas et al. 1998) describes this standard urban spatial structure based on the bid-rent theory).
+For this methodology, a mono-centric city is assumed in which a CBD (or a TAZ that contains the CBD) is where all employment opportunities, entertainment and shopping options are concentrated (Anas, Arnott and Small (1998) describes this standard urban spatial structure based on the bid-rent theory).
 The data requirements for this method are low, and a mono-centric city may sufficiently describe very small cities where most businesses are concentrated on a small geographical scale.

-Helsley and Sullivan (Helsley and Sullivan 1991) and Chen (Chen 1996) theorize that the diseconomies of transportation and congestion as CBDs experience growth combined with technological advances in transportation (which lower transportation costs) may lead to more polycentric urban spatial trends.
-In addition, Giuliano and Small (Giuliano and Small 1991), Giuliano et al. (Giuliano et al. 2007), McDonald and McMillen (McDonald and McMillen 2000) and Greene (Greene 2008) have empirically documented the existence of multiple employment centers within US metropolitan areas.
-For most modern metropolitans, assuming a mono-centric city with a central CBD may be unrealistic and over-simplistic for the purposes of calculating a transportation cost index.
-However, the mono-centric CBD approach provides a straightforward baseline for a minimalist transportation cost index calculation.
+Helsley and Sullivan (1991) and Chen (1996) theorize that the diseconomies of transportation and congestion as CBDs experience growth, combined with technological advances in transportation (which lower transportation costs), may lead to more polycentric urban spatial trends.
+In addition, Giuliano and Small (1991), Giuliano et al. (2007), McDonald and McMillen (2000) and Greene (2008) have empirically documented the existence of multiple employment centers within U.S. metropolitan areas.
+For most modern metropolitan areas, assuming a mono-centric city with a central CBD may be unrealistic and over-simplistic for the purposes of calculating a TCI.
+However, the mono-centric CBD approach provides a straightforward baseline for a minimalist TCI calculation.
 Therefore, we propose additional methodologies that take this complexity into account.

-3.1.3.2 Spatial Employment Enter Identification
+3.1.3.2 Spatial Identification of Employment Centers

-To better describe the reality, poly-centric city model is extended from mono-centric model.
-And various forms of spatial analysis are applied to identify the centers.
+To better describe the reality, a poly-centric city model is extended from the monocentric model and various forms of spatial analysis are applied to identify the centers.
 Although most of the research in the literature examines employment centers specifically, the methodology is applicable to identify other types of travel destinations such as recreation or shopping.
-Some of the methods of identify spatial centers include:
+Methods to identify spatial centers include: